Mahatma Gandhi Memorial (Milwaukee): Historical information

 The Wisconsin Coalition of Asian Indian Organizations (WCAIO) raised $12,000 for the sculpture and its installation.
 WCAIO represents 16 Indian American groups in the Milwaukee area.
 The Indian Council for Cultural Relations also provided support.
 Kumar Dhaliwal, retired dean of the Marquette University School of Dentistry, and his wife Darshan led the campaign to bring the sculpture to Milwaukee and donated $25,000.
-Dhaliwal told the India-West Newspaper, "Mahatma Gandhi's messages are not only of importance to prevent violence in the world, but also domestic violence and violence in the streets."
+Dhaliwal told the India-West newspaper, "Mahatma Gandhi's messages are not only of importance to prevent violence in the world, but also domestic violence and violence in the streets."

 Milwaukee County accepted the offer to donate the sculpture and initially proposed ten possible sites.
 The Indian American community selected the site at MacArthur Square because "it's a beautiful, serene setting."

 The sculpture was unveiled on October 5, 2002, and the dedication event included a peace march, speeches by Wisconsin elected officials and Indian Ambassador Lalit Mansingh, and singing of bhajans.
 According to the India-West Newspaper, 850 people attended the dedication.

 The sculpture is a gathering place for the local Indian American community and for peace activists holding vigils.
-The sculpture regularly receives g`ajra flower garlands.
-The area surrounding the sculpture was named India-America Friendship Park in 2003.